wanderdust/newsletter/content/posts/postgres_replication/index.md

 When the leader receives a _write_ operation, it gets logged into a log file.
 This file keeps an ordered history of all the _write_ operations to the database.
 The logs act as a source of truth, so when the database crashes and restarts, it can compare its current state to what's in the logs to get itself up to date.

-In a replicated system, the logs are what actually get sent to the follower replicas to get them up to date.
+In a replicated system, the log file is what actually gets sent to the follower replicas to get them up to date.

+### Write Ahead Logs (aka Write the Logs First)

-But what happens if the database crashes mid-transaction before the log is written?
+But what happens if the database crashes mid-transaction before the log is written to the file?

-When the database crashes, as it restarts, it will want to check the logs to find out what it is that it was meant to be doing before it crashed.
+When the database crashes, as it restarts, it will want to check the log file to find out what it is that it was meant to be doing before it crashed.
 If the log isn't there, it does not know if whatever operation it was running had started, completed, partially completed or failed.
 In this case, the only safe option is to undo any changes in the database that are not recorded in the logs, leading to potential data loss.

 The way to solve this problem is to write the log before the changes are written to the database.
 This is known as Write Ahead Logs (WAL).
 In this scenario, if the database crashes mid-operation, when it restarts, it can compare itself to the logs to know if the operation it was performing succeeded, partially succeeded or failed.
 Based on this information, it can take the corrective actions to get itself up to date.

-There are different strategies for writing the logs.
+There are different strategies on what to log in the file.

 ### Logging the Statements